Lokua/fixins/README.md

 # Overview

-All fixins are prefixed with `o-` as to not collide with other namespaces.
+All fixins are prefixed with `fx-` as to not collide with other namespaces.
 This practice is borrowed from the sass microlib [o-](http://github.com/Lokua/o-), where this project started as a separate branch.